 you live in or travel to an area where meningococcal disease is common;

 you have a medical problem affecting your spleen, or your spleen has been removed;

 you have HIV;

-you have an immune system disorder called "persistent complement component deficiency."
+you have an immune system disorder called "complement component deficiency."

 The Centers for Disease Control recommends that all teens ages 11 to 12 years be vaccinated with a single dose of Menveo.
 A booster dose should be given at age 16 for continued protection when teens are at highest risk of meningococcal disease.

-Your booster schedule may be different from these guidelines.
-Follow your doctor's instructions or the schedule recommended by your local health department.
+Your booster schedule may be different.
+Follow the guidelines provided by your doctor or local health department.